 She has served as the Chairman of the Board of the Derry Friendship Center for the past 8 years, and continues to bring her expertise and passion to serve as such.

 John Sweeney graduated from Wentworth Institute with a degree in Electronic Engineering and Daniel Webster College BS in Management Information Technology.

 “Most of my career was spent as a high functioning Alcoholic in Science, Engineering and IT Projects.
-But each time the bottom got lower and lower and in Dec. of 1999 I found my way into the Derry Friendship Center and it changed my life.”
+But each time the bottom got lower and lower and I found my way into the Derry Friendship Center and it changed my life.”

 John is a CCAR Certified Recovery Coach and has also had their Ethics training.
 While volunteering for HOPE of NH he was part of a Federal funded program to provide Recovery Coach services to specific groups of people that had substance abuse, those coming out of the criminal justice system, multiple DWIs, and Veterans.
 While at HOPE John was the Recovery Coach Director where he coached clients provided by the State as well as the Recovery Coaches.
 John enjoys art, photography, running and riding motorcycle.